byterubpay/byterub-site/_i18n/pt-br/resources/user-guides/multisig-messaging-system.md

     init        Initialize and configure the MMS
     info        Display current MMS configuration
-    signer      Define a signer by giving a single-word label, a transport address, and a Monero address, or list all defined signers list        List all messages
+    signer      Define a signer by giving a single-word label, a transport address, and a ByteRub address, or list all defined signers list        List all messages
     next        Evaluate the next possible multisig-related action(s) according to wallet state, and execute or offer for choice sync        Force generation of multisig sync data regardless of wallet state, to recover from special situations like "stale data" errors